“There must be someone else who follows and hears what sometimes you do not.”

 (Somehow this proposed time machine also gives me jet-setting privileges.)

-Amidst the glitz and glamor of opera’s greatest decade, there was another unmissable artist I’d rush to see: a rather reserved, distinctly un-divalike — and painfully underrated — soprano by the name of Elisabeth Grümmer (1911-1986).
+Amidst the glitz and glamor of opera’s greatest decade, there was another unmissable artist I’d rush to see: a rather reserved, distinctly un-divalike — and painfully underrated — lyric soprano Elisabeth Grümmer.

 Aficionados know her as one of the most gifted singers of her time, but she was never a household name, even in households that listened to opera.
 Even so, her influence has been far-reaching.